 Introduction

 The objective of this project is to seek a complete proposal to develop a simple and interactive intranet web application that allows users to manage and monitor the expiry dates of equipment, certificates, and contracts.
 When nearer to date, the application should be smart enough to consolidate the expiring items of the same category and send an email to notify the respective stakeholders of that user group.
+This web application mainly consists of the following modules:-

+Authentication and Authorization Module

-To create an Equipment Reminder Module (Craft & Store) for 2 main group of users for this module, namely FMD-Operation and FMD-Technical Service.
+Equipment Reminder Module (Craft & Store) for 2 main group of users for this module, namely FMD-Operation and FMD-Technical Service.
 Each group of users has their own equipment to monitor and they cannot manage equipment of the other groups unless being granted the necessary roles.

-To create Staff Reminder module for 3 main group of users for this module, namely HR, FMD-Operation and FMD-Technical Service.
+Staff Reminder Module for 3 main group of users for this module, namely HR, FMD-Operation and FMD-Technical Service.
 Each group of users has their own records to monitor and they cannot manage records of the other groups unless being granted the necessary roles.

-To create Contracts reminder module for 3 main group of users for this module, namely FMD, Procurement and IT.
-Each group of users has their own contract records to monitor.References
+Contracts Reminder Module for 3 main group of users for this module, namely FMD, Procurement and IT.
+Each group of users has their own contract records to monitor.

+Setting/Configuration Module

+Reminder Dashboards

+References